‘Playboy’ Smokeshow Brennah Black Confesses She Needs A Vacay In Stunning New Selfie

 Brennah Black’s most recent Instagram selfie is making her thirst for a vacation.
-While the Playboy model is most well-known for stripping down to some seriously sexy bikinis and lingerie, the latest addition to her smoking hot feed was a little bit different with the Texas native kept things more simple and snapping a selfie to show off her beautiful face rather than her incredible figure.
+While the Playboy model is most well-known for stripping down to some seriously sexy bikinis and lingerie, the latest addition to her smoking-hot feed was a little bit different.
+The Texas native kept things more simple and snapped a selfie to show off her beautiful face rather than her incredible figure.

 In the gorgeous new shot, the model appeared front and center, standing in front of a big wooden door that had a glass cutout with shades.
 She wore a serious look on her face, staring straight into the camera and opening her mouth ever so slightly.
-The Houston-born hottie looked absolutely stunning in a fierce application of makeup that included eyeliner, mascara, blush, highlighter, and lipgloss.
+The Houston-born hottie looked absolutely stunning in a fierce application of makeup that included eyeliner, mascara, blush, highlighter, and lip gloss.
 To keep things simple, she wore her long, blond locks parted in the middle and slightly waved as they fell all the way down near her chest.

 The photo was only snapped from her chest up, but the social media star showed off a little bit of cleavage in a revealing, low-cut black top.

-In the caption of the Instagram update, she did not tag her specific location but rather told her fans that she needs a vacay while adding that FaceTime just isn’t enough actual face time.
+She did not tag her location but rather told her fans that she needs a vacation.
+In the caption of the Instagram update, she noted that FaceTime just isn’t enough actual face time.

 So far, the photo has racked up over 7,000 likes in addition to well over 300 comments in just hours of going live.
 Many Instagrammers took to the photo to let Black know that she looks beautiful while many others shared in her sentiments and confessed that they too could use a vacation.
-A few others were left speechless and used heart and flame emoji instead of actual words to express their emotions.
+A few others were left speechless and used heart and flame emoji instead of words to express their emotions.

 “Your Eyes are amazing!!!
 They are the gateway to the Soul.
 Yours look like the gateway to Heaven,” one fan raved, adding a few red heart emoji.